Linear profile decompositions for a family of fourth order Schr\"odinger equations: Application: Dichotomy result on the existence of extremizers

 \section{Application: Dichotomy result on the existence of extremizers}

 As an application of the profile decomposition in Theorem \ref{thm:linear-profile}, we establish lower bounds for the operator norms and a dichotomy result on existence of extremizers.
-Similar results have previously appeared in \cite{Jiang-Pausader-Shao:2010:4th-NLS}.
+Similar results have previously appeared in Jiang, Pausader and Shao \cite{Jiang-Pausader-Shao:2010:4th-NLS}.
 We begin by defining

 and

 These are finite by the Strichartz inequalities for the fourth order Schr\"odinger and Schr\"odinger equations.

 We say that a function $\phi$ is an extremizer for $A_\mu$ (resp.\ $B$) if $\|\phi\|_{L^2_x} \neq 0$ and $\phi$ maximizes the ratio in \eqref{E:Amu} (resp.\ \eqref{E:B}).
 A sequence $\{\phi_n\}$ is an extremizing sequence for $A_\mu$ if